ra559/cis106/_labs/lab4.md

 > **Take a screenshot of the terminal only.
 Your screenshot must show all the commands that you used to answer questions 1-5.**

 ### Using pwd and cd with a relative path (remember to use the bash autocompletion feature)
 6. Clear your terminal window.
-Change the working directory to *YOUR* home directory.
+Change the working directory to ***YOUR*** home directory.
 7. Change the working directory to the `Downloads` directory.
 8. Go back 2 directories.
 9. Where are you now?
-10. Change the working directory to the Documents directory.
+10. Change the working directory to the `Documents/` directory.

 > **Take a screenshot of the terminal only.
 Your screenshot must show all the commands that you used to answer questions 6-10.**